 Copy files with cp

 The cp command is used to copy files and directories.
 It can be used to copy a file from one directory to another or to copy multiple files into a single directory.
 To copy a file, you need to specify the source file and the destination.
 The format for the cp command is cp SOURCE DEST.
-Options are as follows: -i (interactive) prompts before overwriting an existing destination file; -v (verbose) prints a list of what’s being copied; -u (update) copies only when the SOURCE file is newer than the destination; -r (recursive) copies files/directories recursively;
+Options are as follows: -i (interactive) prompts before overwriting an existing destination file; -v (verbose) prints a list of what’s being copied; -u (update) copies only when the SOURCE file is newer than the destination; -r (recursive) copies files/directories recursively the techno tricks;

 Copy multiple files with Rsync